RocketMan/solaris-userland-legacy/components/desktop/firefox-102/README.md

 * **cups 1.6** or later is required at runtime for printing.
 Firefox will build and run without this, but any attempt to print using an older CUPS will result in SIGSEGV.

+[Edit: Marked 'Unstable', as too many random sites are crashing, relative to Firefox 91.
+Once upstream has migrated to 102, will review and adjust the patches as needed.]

 ### Firefox 102 esr